Compare schemas in multiple databases from the command line

 • dbfsqlsrv\SQL2016 is the source server name to which the databases are connected.

-• AdventureWorks2016 and BicycleStoreDev are the names of source databases to be compared.
-Note that in the mentioned example they are located on the dbfsqlsrv\SQL2016 server, but your databases can be located on different servers.
+• AdventureWorks2016 and BicycleStoreDev are the names of the source databases to be compared.
+Note that in the mentioned example, they are located on the dbfsqlsrv\SQL2016 server, but your databases can be located on different servers.

-• TestUser1, TestUser2, Password1 and Password2 are the login credentials with which users connect to the SQL Server.
+• TestUser1, TestUser2, Password1, and Password2 are the login credentials that users connect to the SQL Server.

 Note